Kevin Franklin

-In recognition for his work in education reform and founding of the Multicultural Alliance, a National Minority Teacher Fellowship program Franklin received Old Dominion University Distinguished Alumni Award in 1996 and the Columbia UniversityTeachers College Klingenstein Center Leadership Award in 1997.
+In recognition for his work in education reform and founding of the Multicultural Alliance, a National Minority Teacher Fellowship program, Franklin received the Old Dominion University Distinguished Alumni Award in 1996 and the Columbia University Teachers College Klingenstein Center Leadership Award in 1997.
 Franklin was named one of the Top 12 People to Watch in 2010 in Supercomputing by HPCwire and received the HPCwire Workforce Diversity Leadership Award in 2014.